Every marketing team aspires to go viral. Because the kind of limelight that a viral post sheds on a brand is a goal worth chasing.

 Most of us won’t be able to resist taking a quiz titled “Which Game of Thrones character are you?”

-Well, who doesn’t want to know more about himself/herself?
-Today, these quizzes have become a content marketing strategy of sorts.
-They attract a large number people and can be created so as to target a specific group.
+Well, who doesn’t want to know more about themselves?
+Today, these quizzes have become a sort of content marketing strategy.
+They attract a large number of people and cater to a specific group.
 For example, a quiz targeting mothers would be called ‘Which Celebrity mom are you like?’

 Before you get all excited, remember one thing.
 The results of these quizzes have to be meaningful and sensible in a way that your audience believes them.

-Just scroll through your Facebook feed or YouTube recommended list and count the number of times you come across titles like “17 Useful tips for those who are always in a hurry”.
+Just scroll through your Facebook feed or YouTube recommended list and count the number of times you come across titles like “X Useful tips for …” or “Y Hacks to make your life easy”.

 Aren’t there many?

-Marketing experts didn’t miss the fact that articles and videos which are in a list format (titles beginning with a number) were liked, viewed and shared more times than their counterparts.
+Marketing experts didn’t miss the fact that articles and videos in a list format (titles beginning with a number) were liked, viewed, and shared more times than their counterparts.

 Well, there can be various reasons.
 One, they are easy to scan with all the pointers and sub-heads.
-Two, they make for a great format to present a lot of information – segmented under various points.
+Two, they have an easy-to-follow format to present a lot of information, segmented under various pointers.

 6. Case Studies

-What, according to you, is the best way explain something to someone?
+What, according to you, is the best way to explain something?

 A real-life example helps you grasp a concept very quickly.
-Case study is one such piece which takes one example at a time and analyzes it in-depth.
+A case study is one such piece that takes one example at a time and analyzes it in-depth.

-As mentioned earlier, ‘how to’ articles and videos are popular as they are provide practically useful information.
+As mentioned earlier, ‘how to’ articles and videos are popular as they provide useful information that is quite practical.

 Most ‘how to’ content follows a problem-solution approach.
-In fact, if look at the search terms people use while surfing the internet, you’ll notice that many begin with ‘how to…’
+In fact, if you look at the search terms people use while surfing the internet, you’ll notice that many begin with ‘how to’.

 Hence, such content has better chances of appearing in Google search results.
 This helps you attain superior organic search traffic.